netom/hamloghs/README.md

 HamLogHS is a set of command-line tools to manage amateur radio station logs.

-The feature set of the few basic executables are stable enough to start experimenting with it, but BE VERY CAREFUL, as the application does not have any test yet, and nor I, nor anyone can every guarantee that it won't cause a horrible and unrecoverable data loss.
+The feature set of the few basic executables are stable enough to start experimenting with it, but BE VERY CAREFUL, as the application does not have any test yet, and nor I, nor anyone else can ever guarantee it won't cause horrible and unrecoverable data loss.

 ***USE IT ONLY ON YOUR OWN RESPONSIBILITY***